jonas089/circom-keygen-exercise/README.md

 # Paillier Keygen in Circom
-Dear Chainsafe team, for this task I chose to make use of a `gcd` function found in `math.circom`.
+For this exercise I chose to make use of a `gcd` function found in `math.circom`.
 Other than that I wrote the circuit code in `keygen.circom` with plenty of comments explaining each step.

 The circuit takes two private inputs that are the prime numbers `p`, `q` and `g` and performs assertions on them.
 If the proof can be verified then the primes satisfy the equations that I have implemented according to the specifications of the assignment.